-Accelerated adoption of Google's cloud services by businesses and the public sector will enable cost savings, risk mitigation, and support greater scalability.
-These effects will help lift private sector productivity, supporting economic growth and job creation, and facilitate more efficient delivery of public services.
-Google's cloud services could also support broader benefits, including addressing challenges around sustainability, enabling innovation to deliver social impact, and supporting small business growth.
+Adoption of Google's cloud services by businesses and the public sector will enable cost savings, risk mitigation, and support greater scalability in each of these economies.
+These effects will help lift productivity, supporting economic growth and job creation, and facilitate more efficient delivery of public services.